-Elected to the Board in December 2002.
-He is a 32 year member of the Minneapolis Fire Department and is a Captain.
-He was previously President of Local 82 for 12 years.
+Elected to the Board in December of 2002.
+He retired from the Minneapolis Fire Department in 2006 after serving 32 years.

 Richard Quarnstrom

 Elected to the Board in 1999.
 Previously served on the Board between 1994 and 1997.
 He retired as a Battalion Chief in 1992 after 28 years of service on the Minneapolis Fire Department.